A note on the ambipolar diffusion in superfluid neutron stars: Magnetic field energy dissipation

 \subsection{Our assumptions and superfluid equation}

 We follow the general strategy outlined in \cite{gr92}.
 For simplicity, we consider a Newtonian non-rotating NS with the superfluid core composed of {\it relativistic} finite-temperature $npe$ (or $npe\mu$) matter, where neutrons are superfluid, and protons are normal (nonsuperconducting).
 In the absence of magnetic field ${\pmb B}$ the star is in full thermodynamic and hydrostatic equilibrium, the velocities of all particle species vanish.
 We assume that the magnetic field is the only mechanism that drives the star out of diffusive and beta-equilibrium.
-Since the evolution occurs on a very long timescale (\citealt{gr92}), it proceeds through a set of quasistationary states, which means that the time derivatives in the ``Euler equations'' (Eqs.\ \ref{nsfl}--\ref{psfl} and \ref{esflmu}--\ref{psflmu}, see below), as well as in the continuity equations, can be neglected.
+Since the evolution occurs on a very long timescale (\citealt{gr92}), it proceeds through a set of quasistationary states, which means that the time derivatives in the ``Euler equations'' (Eqs.\ \ref{nsfl0}, \ref{nsfl}--\ref{psfl} and \ref{esflmu}--\ref{psflmu}, see below), as well as in the continuity equations, can be neglected.
 Next, the magnetic field is considered as a small perturbation, hence the induced particle velocities are also small and the terms depending on square of these velocities in the dynamic equations can be omitted.
-For simplicity, we also ignore all surface integrals which could appear in the formulas: It is assumed that they vanish due to the boundary conditions (if this is not the case they can be easily taken into account).
+For simplicity, we also ignore all surface integrals which could appear in the formulas; they can be easily written out if necessary.

 The magnetic energy dissipates when the system evolves towards equilibrium.
 The rate of the magnetic energy change,

 can be presented as (e.g., \citealt{gr92})

 where ${\pmb E}$ is the electric field; ${\pmb j}$ is the charge current density and $V$ is the system volume.